-Supporting Military Families in Minnesota
+Supporting Military Families

 In the thirteen years since 9-11, approximately 11,000 Minnesotan National Guard and Reserve soldiers have been called to active duty.
 These soldiers, both men and women, are often parents, partners, co-workers, and community leaders.
 They are our friends, neighbors, and family members.